Houston Texans: Andrew Jackson, ILB, Western Kentucky

 Shembo totaled 48 tackles and 5.5 sacks in 2013.
 He had a big game against Arizona State with three sacks, but wasn't consistent this season.
 Shembo had a decent performanes at the East-West Shrine and the Combine.
 He totaled 51 tackles with 10.5 tackles for a loss and 7.5 sacks.

-The Patriots grab some wide receiver depth.
+The Patriots grab a some linebacker depth.

 Cincinnati Bengals: Ty Zimmerman, S, Kansas State